purpleidea/flabbergast/flabbergast-manual.md

 Supposing this was CUPS, it might be perfectly reasonable for CUPS to provide a list of backends (e.g., parallel port, USB, IPP):

     known_backends : From cups:backends
+    # Function-like template to determine if a backend is supported by CUPS
     supported_backend : Template {
       backend ?:
       value : For known_backend In known_backends Reduce accumulator || backend == known_backend With accumulator : False